 This table details the health warning labeling requirements to which alcohol beverages are subject in several countries.
-It also lists health warning labeling voluntarily included by alcohol producers.
+It also lists health warnings voluntarily included on product labels by alcohol producers.
 For details on labeling requirements for such information as alcohol content, caloric content, nutrition, or country of origin, please see the Beverage Alcohol Labeling Requirements table.

 It is updated on an ongoing basis as jurisdictions enact or revise their requirements with assistance from staff of the Law Library of Congress (Washington, DC).

 If you have information about a country not currently listed, or if you find any of the information outdated, please email us at firstname.lastname@example.org.